 Svitlana Doe v.
 Noem (Humanitarian Parole Termination)

-For more than 70 years, Republican and Democratic administrations alike have issued humanitarian parole processes to allow Americans to sponsor individuals from other countries.
-Now, in an unprecedented and unlawful move, the Trump administration is ending these critical processes—some of last remaining safe and legal pathways—which will unnecessarily harm beneficiaries and sponsors, tear apart families and communities, and further weaken the U.S. economy.
+For more than 70 years, Republican and Democratic administrations alike have used humanitarian parole processes to allow people to enter the country for urgent humanitarian reasons or significant public benefit.
+Now, in an unprecedented and unlawful move, the Trump administration is ending these critical processes—some of the last remaining safe and legal pathways for individuals to reach the United States—which will unnecessarily harm parole beneficiaries and sponsors, tear apart families and communities, and further weaken the U.S. economy.

 Eleven beneficiaries, seven sponsors, and organizational plaintiff Haitian Bridge Alliance—from Massachusetts, New York, Georgia, Nebraska, Wisconsin, California, and beyond—are suing the Trump Administration over its termination of these crucial humanitarian parole processes.
-These include: Central American Minors Parole, Family Reunification Parole, Military Parole-in-Place, Uniting for Ukraine, Operation Allies Welcome, and the process that includes Cubans, Haitians, Nicaraguans, and Venezuelans, known as “CHNV humanitarian parole”.
-Plaintiffs are also challenging the Administration’s order to USCIS to halt all pending applications for these processes and any other alternatives that may offer potential relief.
-We also filed a motion for preliminary injunction requesting suspension of parole termination while the case moves through the courts.
+These include: Central American Minors Parole, Family Reunification Parole, Military Parole-in-Place, Uniting for Ukraine, Operation Allies Welcome, and the processes for Cubans, Haitians, Nicaraguans, and Venezuelans, known as “CHNV humanitarian parole”.
+Plaintiffs are also challenging the Administration’s order to USCIS to halt processing on all pending applications for these processes and any other alternative immigration benefits that may offer potential relief.
+We filed a motion for preliminary injunction asking the court to pause or temporarily block the government’s actions while the case moves through the courts.

 In 2023, Justice Action Center and partners successfully defended the CHNV humanitarian parole processes after they were challenged by Texas and other states.
-Now, in Svitlana, JAC and Human Rights First are representing plaintiffs.
+Now, in Svitlana, JAC and Human Rights First are representing clients who represent several more humanitarian parole processes.

-In categorizing humanitarian parole as “unlawful,” Trump is setting a dangerous precedent, limiting the executive power of future presidents to create these mutually beneficial legal pathways and depriving future generations of the benefits of humanitarian parole processes.
+In claiming that “categorical” humanitarian parole programs are unlawful—despite the fact that administrations have used such “categorical” parole programs for the past 70 years—Trump is setting a dangerous precedent, attempting to limit the executive power of future presidents to create these beneficial legal pathways and depriving future generations of humanitarian parole.

 Case Info